 Graduate programs care more about your training and research experience than they do about your major.
 To prepare for a PhD program, take the courses that give you training in neuroscience and/or cognitive neuroscience, get research experience with faculty members doing neuroscience, and take the time to think about what sort of research you want to do in this field.

-It is also possible, though not necessary, to do a Dean’s Approved Major in neuroscience or cognitive neuroscience: Any student interested in developing for the BA a major of his or her own design may submit, before the end of the sophomore year, a program proposal for a Dean’s Approved Major to the Office of Undergraduate Studies.
+It is also possible, though not necessary, to do a Dean’s Approved Major.
+Any student interested in developing for the BA a major of his or her own design may submit, before the end of the sophomore year, a program proposal for a Dean’s Approved Major to the Office of Undergraduate Studies.
 The Dean of Undergraduate Studies and the Dean of the College of Arts and Sciences must approve any proposed Dean’s Approved Major.
-Talk to your major advisor about this possibility.
+Thus, you can design a major in neuroscience or cognitive neuroscience.
+The first step in this process is to consult with the Dean of Undergraduate Studies.

 The best way to form a relationship with these researchers is to take their courses.
 Positions in neuroscience labs are competitive, so start by researching faculty members, taking their courses, and talking to the faculty members about how to prepare for a research position.